jmcgeheeiv/cardshuffle/README.md

-Cardshuffle is an at-home programming test given to me as part of an employment interview.
-It is a card game where numbered cards are shuffled in a deterministic fashion.
+Cardshuffle is a card game where numbered cards are shuffled in a deterministic fashion.
+It was a programming test given to me as part of an employment interview.

 Open book, at-home standardized programming tests are an [effective tool for evaluating software developer candidates](http://sockpuppet.org/blog/2015/03/06/the-hiring-post/).
 Recently I have been through a few software developer interviews and I thought that this test reveals my style more clearly than any clever interview question.